agracey/devtoolsblog/content/reviews/container-builds/Buildah.md

 ### What privileges are needed to install / use

-- Root on a Linux host
+- Root on a Linux host to install

 ### Steps